-Symptoms of Sleep Apnea
+- Types of Sleep Apnea

 When the muscles and soft tissues of the throat, tongue, and nasal passages become overly relaxed during sleep, the airways can narrow and prevent sufficient oxygen flow.
 These collapsing airways are the cause of sleep apnea, and can quickly manifest symptoms such as severe snoring and teeth grinding or clenching.
-Individuals with sleep apnea can experience interruptions of breath that last up to ten seconds, leading to some serious health risks when left untreated.
+Individuals with sleep apnea can experience frequent interruptions of breath that last up to ten seconds or more, which can lead to serious health risks when left untreated.
 Symptoms of sleep apnea may also include headache, irritability, the need to go to the bathroom several times during the night, abruptly waking up with a choking or gasping sensation, restlessness during the day, fatigue, trouble focusing, and other potential effects.

 One of the first side effects to develop from sleep apnea is a chronic feeling of fatigue or sluggishness due to constant interruptions of sleep.
 When left untreated, sleep apnea can lead to more serious health concerns, including: